interactions-py/interactions.py/docs/src/Guides/05 Components.md

 Otherwise, you are looking for a persistent callback.
 For that, you want to define `custom_id` in your component creation.

 When responding to a component you need to satisfy discord either by responding to the context with `ctx.send()` or by editing the component with `ctx.edit_origin()`.
-You get access to the context with `component.context`.
+You get access to the context with `component.ctx`.

 === ":one: `bot.wait_for_component()`"
     As with discord.py, this supports checks and timeouts.